 So far, twenty-four of the fifty-five African member states have ratified the AfCFTA and now that the trade area is operational, many more African nations are expected to join in the coming months.
-As more countries join the African single market, the potential benefits for both parties to create a U.S.-AfCFTA trade deal will continue to grow.
+As more countries join the free trade area, an African customs union becomes ever more likely, and the potential benefits for both parties to create a U.S.-AfCFTA trade deal will continue to grow.

 Alexander C. R. Hammond is a senior fellow at African Liberty.
 He is also a researcher at a Washington, DC think tank and a Young Voices contributor.
 Hammond writes about economic freedom, African development and global well-being.
 To keep up with his latest work follow him on Twitter @AlexanderHammo.